tauri-apps/tauri/.changes/fix-pnpm-check.md

 "@tauri-apps/cli": patch:bug
 ---

-Fixes `pnpm` detection when initializing a mobile project.
+Fixes `pnpm` detection when initializing and running a mobile project.